TUITION FEES FOR DEPENDANTS OF 457 VISA HOLDERS

 My oldest child is in Kindergarten.
 Do I have to pay the fee?

-No. The fee only applies from Pre-primary to Year 12.
-However, if your family has more than one child enrolled in compulsory schooling, you will still be eligible to pay the fee.
+No. You do not have to pay the fee if your oldest child is in Kindergarten.
+The fee applies from Pre-primary to Year 12.
+When your family has a child enrolled in compulsory schooling, you will be required to pay the fee.

 Can I speak with someone about my situation?